riskframe/ai-rmm/framework/manage-4.3.md

 3. Integrate incident response practices into organizational policies, procedures, and training programs to promote a culture of continuous improvement and risk mitigation.

+### Manage 4.3: Suggested Work Products

+* Incident Reporting Process Documentation - A document outlining the steps and procedures for reporting incidents within AI systems, including roles and responsibilities.
+* Rapid Detection Mechanisms Implementation Report - A report detailing the implementation of automated monitoring tools and systems for rapid detection of anomalies or deviations in AI systems.
+* Root Cause Analysis Reports - Documentation of root cause analysis findings for incidents and errors within AI systems, including identified causes and contributing factors.
+* Corrective and Preventive Action Plans - Plans outlining the actions to be taken to address identified incidents and prevent similar occurrences in the future.
+* Communication Plan - A plan detailing how incidents and errors will be communicated to relevant AI actors and affected communities, including communication channels and messaging templates.
+* Incident Response Procedures Document - Documentation outlining the procedures for responding to incidents and errors within AI systems, including escalation paths and post-incident activities.
+* Incident Response Readiness Assessment - An assessment tool to evaluate the organization's readiness and preparedness for responding to incidents and errors within AI systems.
+* Lessons Learned Report - A report documenting lessons learned from past incidents and errors, including insights and recommendations for improvement.
+* Incident Response Simulation Exercises - Exercises designed to simulate incidents and test the organization's response procedures and capabilities.